 AnyDesk is an outstanding application for the remote desktop similar to TeamViewer.
 You can say it an alternative of the TeamViewer, which is available freely.
-Anydesk provides the faster remote connection than any other existing remote desktop application.
+Anydesk provides a faster remote connection than any other existing remote desktop application.
 Personally, I also love it and use.
 This tutorial will help you to install AnyDesk on Ubuntu, Debian, and LinuxMint systems.

 But, If you still love TeamViewer, You can also install TeamViewer using these instructions.